jlchang/2024-05-09-Unix_Shell_pilot/episodes/04-redirection.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 We'll search for strings inside of our fastq files.
-We're going to make some symlinks.
-If you're a Mac user, you may be familiar with right-click to `Make Alias`; On Windows, you right-click to `Create Shortcut`.
+But first, we're going to make some symlinks.
+If you're a Mac user, you may be familiar with right-click to `Make Alias`; On Windows, you'd right-click to `Create Shortcut`.
 A symlink points to a file without making another copy.

 ```bash
 ln -s /broad/hptmp/computing_basics/untrimmed_fastq/SRR098026.fastq SRR098026.fastq